Dates, times, places, entertainment… discover the complete programme of Saint Nicholas festivities in Nancy!

 Place de la Carrière transforms into a playground for children through the end of the first week in January.
 There’s a joyous atmosphere with sweet sensations of yesteryear here at the kid’s village, surrounded by heaps of activities, wooden toys and rides from the past.
 Take a seat inside a car on the big wheel and admire the stunning view of Place Stanislas from 33 metres above.

 Start the show!
 Immerse yourself in the poetic universe of this colourful and resolutely modern projection created for the Saint Nicholas Festival.
 Through the beginning of January, the legend of Lorraine’s patron saint comes to life several times a day on the sumptuous facade of Nancy’s city hall.
 8 minutes of pure delight to share as a family.

 The great Saint-Nicolas-de-Port Basilica brings together a multitude of visitors every year to pay homage to Saint Nicholas, a tradition that dates to 1245.
-The ancestral torchlight procession, coming up on its 775th edition, takes place on the Saturday closest to 6 December at 7:30 p.m. in the basilica, illuminated with 1000 candles.
+The ancestral torchlight procession, takes place on the Saturday closest to 6 December at 7:30 p.m. in the basilica, illuminated with 1000 candles.

 Bonus: the Nancy tourist office organises a shuttle to Saint-Nicolas-de-Port for the event.